When you’re filming an interview, the audio recording of the interviewee’s voice is the most important element of your production.

 The lav microphone we love most is the Countryman B6.
 [Buy/Rent]

-While the B6 may be a bit more costly than most filmmakers are expecting to spend on a lavaliere microphone, this one sets apart interviews that look and sound professional vs amateur.
+While the B6 may be a bit more costly than most filmmakers are expecting to spend on a lavalier microphone, this one sets apart interviews that look and sound professional vs amateur.

-The biggest benefit of the B6 as compared to other lavs is it’s size.
-The mic is tiny, and it still sounds great!
-The microphone’s cable is also super thin.
+The biggest benefit of the B6 as compared to other lavs is its size.
+This mic is tiny and it still sounds great!
+Also, the microphone’s cable is super thin.

-This is a microphone is super discrete and when adhered to your interviewee properly, the audience will never know it’s there.
-With the exception of low budget productions and reality shows, you will never see a microphone in a film.
-The B6 gets you to that level.
+This microphone is super discrete and when adhered to your interviewee properly, the audience will never suspect it’s there.
+With the exception of low budget productions or perhaps reality shows, you will never see a lav microphone appear on a character in a film.

 So why don’t you always use the lav mic instead of the shotgun mic?

 We use a shotgun mic AND a lav mic simultaneously, as we always want to have at least one backup audio source.

 The problem with lav microphones is that they can often fall victim to interviewee error.
 The interviewee perhaps rubs their neck itching a scratch and accidentally rubs the microphone off their collar or causes a strange noise in the mic.
 Maybe you’re using a wireless lav kit and random radio waves start causing interference in your signal.

 Also, lav mics can get covered by clothing fabric in a way that muffles the mic’s ability to record properly (this is especially common when after the interview starts, you realize that your interviewee is very animated and loves moving around a lot).

 That being said, the shotgun microphone is our first choice audio source.